Alex-Flexer/reddit_soft_adspower/README.md

-directed by Okipage and Alex-Flexer
+## Directed by Alex-Flexer and Okipage
+Now more about the project on [website](https://thekarmamaster.com)